Reloaded-Project/Reloaded.Hooks/docs/index.md

 In addition, feel free to look through `Reloaded.Hooks.Tests` for some ideas 😉.

-## Contributions
+### Contributions
 As with the standard for all of the `Reloaded-Project`, repositories; contributions are very welcome and encouraged.

 Feel free to implement new features, make bug fixes or suggestions so long as they are accompanied by an issue with a clear description of the pull request.

 If you are implementing new features, please do provide the appropriate unit tests to cover the new features you have implemented; try to keep the coverage high 😊.

-## Authors & Contributions
+### Authors & Contributions

-Reloaded.Hooks uses the `SharpDisasm` library by *Justin Stenning (spazzarama)*, a partial port of Udis86 by *Vivek Thampi*.
+- Reloaded.Hooks uses the `SharpDisasm` library by *Justin Stenning (spazzarama)*, a partial port of Udis86 by *Vivek Thampi*.
 Both of these libraries are originally distributed under the under the 2-clause "Simplified BSD License".

+- Reloaded.Hooks uses the `Flat Assembler` (FASM) by Tomasz Grysztar.

+- Reloaded.Hooks uses the `Iced` library by 0xd4d.